PERPLEXITY

 Good design reduces cognitive load.

-Users are often juggling multiple tools and tasks at the same time — my job as a designer is to make the next action intuitive and frictionless.
+Users are often juggling multiple tools and tasks at the same time — my job as a designer is to make the next action frictionless.
 When flow is uninterrupted, engagement follows naturally.

 Cross-functional teamwork and collaboration drive product clarity.